How to Make Mom's Style Brazilian Rice With Vegetables

 Rice the Brazilian Way

-What I think sets the Brazilian style apart from the other cultures (at least the ones whose cuisines I've tried) is the use of garlic in the preparation of the rice.
-Garlic gives the rice and the dish as a whole a more flavourful taste, it's almost as if you used a combination of spices when in reality it was just garlic.
+What I think sets the Brazilian style apart from other cultures (at least the ones whose cuisines I've tried) is the use of garlic in the preparation of the rice.
+Garlic gives the rice and the dish a whole a more flavourful taste, it's almost as if you used a combination of spices when in reality it was just garlic.

 Rate this dish!

 It really depends on how you serve it, whether it is the main dish or a side.
 If serving as a side, there may even be enough for 6 servings, but if just serving as is, 3 people may find that there isn't enough food.
-You could also double the recipe if expecting a large company over for dinner.
+You could also double the recipe if you're expecting a large company over for dinner.

 - 1 cup rice

 - 2 cups water

 - 1 onion

 - other spices, to taste

 First, cut all your vegetables.
 The garlic can be chopped into very tiny pieces or you can leave it in a few larger pieces.